-I Once the 'key setting points' have been aligned and 'o' rings (Q) fitted, apply a smear of silicon grease to the 'o' rings and firmly push the thermostatic cartridge (LB2750) into the valve body with the groove pointing upwards.
+I Once the 'key setting points' have been aligned and 'o' rings (P) fitted, apply a smear of silicon grease to the 'o' rings and firmly push the thermostatic cartridge (LB2750) into the valve body with the groove pointing upwards.

-- 2 Insert the anti-rotation washer (N) so it locates to the 'flats' on the cartridge and fits into the 'notch' cut into the valve body. - 3 Screw in locking nut (M) and fully tighten using a 32mm a/f spanner to secure the thermostatic cartridge in place.
+- 2 Insert the anti-rotation washer (M) so it locates to the 'flats' on the cartridge and fits into the 'notch' cut into the valve body. - 3 Screw in locking nut (L) and fully tighten using a 32mm a/f spanner to secure the thermostatic cartridge in place.

-REPLACING FLOW CARTRIDGE
+REPLACING FLOW CARTRIDGE(S)

-If after a period of time you experience problems with your shower developing a regular drip after use, it is normally an indication that the flow cartridge requires replacement.
+If after a period of time you experience problems with your shower or hand shower developing a regular drip after use, it is normally an indication that a flow cartridge requires replacement.